 During this time, Hamlet has also been involved in a number of ongoing projects.
 He did technical reviews for the first and second editions of The Art of SEO, and Search Marketing Inc. He has spoken at several high profile conferences including the Search Marketing Expo, Affiliate Convention, IRCE, and Shop.org.

-The massive gap between paid search and organic search budgets, and the frustrating amount of guesswork still dominant in the SEO industry motivated him to design, build, and launch RankSense SEO CDN.
-Our SEO CDN’s goal is to be a driver for more effective SEO and predictable results for retailer clients.
+The massive gap between paid search and organic search budgets, and the frustrating amount of guesswork still dominant in the SEO industry motivated him to design, build, and launch RankSense SEO Automation platform.
+Our platform’s goal is to be a driver for more effective SEO and predictable results for retailer clients.

 Having taken some heavy hits early on and learning from his mistakes, Hamlet realizes the importance of sharing his stories of success and failure with others.
 His aim is to help other young entrepreneurs gain confidence and build their dreams without taking unnecessary risks or having to make huge financial sacrifices.
 His blog has been his continued effort to give something back to the community that has been so good to him.